 Even though RPA is praised for simplifying workload, it can as well create complexity in the course of operation.
 When the RPA software is not effectively managed and governed, it can create several layers of software adding complexity to healthcare administrative work making business improvement very difficult to achieve.

-Generally, RPAs are customized to fit a business model and solve corresponding problems.
+Even though RPA is praised for Generally, RPAs are customized to fit a business model and solve corresponding problems.
 However, maintenance is usually the problem, especially for ever-changing tasks.
 A minor change in RPA setup can significantly disrupt RPA robots making maintenance difficult.
 Hence, integration of RPA is best for long-term business models.

-Use-cases of automating EHR processing with RPA
+Use-cases of Automating EHR Processing with RPA

 When it comes to the automation of EHR processing and integrating robotic process automation in the healthcare industry, the possibilities are endless.
 Even though the potential and uses cases of RPA have not been fully explored, it has various uses cases in the healthcare industry ranging from clinical documentation to data transfer.

-When integrated perfectly, RPA can automate query tasks of Electronic Health Record data, payment personnel letter, accounting and financial system, and partner ecosystem.
+When integrated perfectly, RPA can automate query tasks of Electronic Health Record data, payment personnel letters, accounting and financial system, and partner ecosystem.
 Hence, reducing the workload on healthcare professionals.
 Some of the use cases of RPA in the health sector are;

 Automating Revenue Cycle Management